B2tGame/Rob0-Documentation/unity/getting-started.md

 ![Settings](./img/getting-started/settings.png)

-This is your Rob0 App Key:
+This is your Rob0 Api Key:

 {{ApiKey}}